pancakeDX/static-page-k8s/README.md

 ## 5. Do a Little Bit Tuning

-It requires some minimun effort for you take this code and deploy it to the EnSaaS 4.0.
+It requires some minimun effort to take this code and deploy it to the EnSaaS 4.0.

 ### I. Setting Up the Host